-The Quaker Council for European Affairs (QCEA) invites you a screening of the film Trafficked, followed by a debate with leading experts in the field of human trafficking and modern slavery.
+On 23 May 2018, the Quaker Council for European Affairs (QCEA) hosted screening of the film Trafficked, followed by a debate with leading experts in the field of human trafficking and modern slavery.

 40.3 million people live as slaves today, of which 70% are women and young girls.
 It's estimated that the slave trade was worth $100 billion in 2017.
 Modern slavery exists in multiple forms around the world; European countries estimate that 15,800 people were victims of human trafficking within their borders in 2014.
 The international community's response has not been sufficient to eliminate this shocking practice.
 What can the EU and civil society do in the face of this huge challenge?